Technologicat/mcpyrate/README.md

   5. **[Embedded domain-specific languages (eDSLs)](https://en.wikipedia.org/wiki/Domain-specific_language#External_and_Embedded_Domain_Specific_Languages)**.

      Here *embedded* means the DSL seamlessly integrates into the surrounding programming language (the host language).
 With embedded DSLs, there is no need to implement a whole new parser for the DSL, and many operations can be borrowed from the host language.
+Infix arithmetic notation and regular expressions are common examples of eDSLs that come embedded in many programming languages.

+     (Note that a general-purpose programming language does not strictly need to provide infix arithmetic; many Lisps do not.
+Of course, a form of infix arithmetic can be added as a macro; here's [a very compact Racket solution](https://artyom.me/learning-racket-2) (search the page for *"more operators"*).)

-     This approach significantly decreases the effort needed to implement a DSL, thus making small DSLs an attractive solution for a class of design problems.
+     The embedded approach significantly decreases the effort needed to implement a DSL, thus making small DSLs an attractive solution for a class of design problems.
 A language construction kit [can be much more useful](https://beautifulracket.com/appendix/why-racket-why-lisp.html#a_pwJR1) than how it may sound at first.

   6. **[Mobile code](https://macropy3.readthedocs.io/en/latest/discussion.html#mobile-code)**, as pioneered by `macropy`.
 Shuttle code between domains, while still allowing it to be written together in a single code base.